Knox County, Maine

-Knox County is a county located in the state of Maine, in the United States.
+Knox County is a county located in the state of Maine, United States.
 As of the 2020 census, the population was 40,607.
 Its county seat is Rockland.
-The county is named for American Revolutionary War general and Secretary of War Henry Knox, who lived in the county from 1795 until his death in 1806.
+The county is named for Revolutionary War general and Secretary of War Henry Knox, who lived in the county from 1795 until his death in 1806.
 The county was established on April 1, 1860, and is the most recent county to be created in Maine.
 It was carved from parts of Waldo and Lincoln counties.
 The Union Fair, started in 1868, began as the efforts of the North Knox Agricultural and Horticultural Society.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1144 sqmi, of which 365 sqmi is land and 779 sqmi (68%) is water.
 It is the second-smallest county in Maine by land area.
 It was originally part of the Waldo Patent.